sebawita/articles/covid-chatbot/readme.md

 > Before you make any major changes, you can export the whole Q&A category to a csv file.
 Then if you want to go back to where you were, you can import it back.

-/// TODO: Consider if this should be a blogpost on its own

 ## List of possible questions